m-lab/prometheus-support/README.md

 static IP through the Cloud Console interface first.

-*Also, note*: Only one GKE cluster at a time can use the static IPs allocated in the `k8s/*/services.yml` files.
+*Also, note*: Only one GKE cluster at a time can use the static IPs allocated in the `k8s/.../services.yml` files.
 If you are using an additional GKE cluster (e.g. in mlab-sandbox project), create a new services.yml file that uses the new static IP allocation.

 [dns]: https://github.com/kubernetes-incubator/external-dns

+## ConfigMaps

+Create the ConfigMap for prometheus:

+    kubectl create configmap prometheus-config --from-file=prometheus

+While the flag is `--from-file` it accepts a directory, and creates a ConfigMap with keys equal to the filenames and values equal to the content of the file.

+    kubectl describe configmap prometheus-config
+    Name:       prometheus-config
+    Namespace:  default
+    Labels:     <none>
+    Annotations:    <none>

+    Data
+    ====
+    prometheus.yml: 9754 bytes

+We can now refer to this ConfigMap in the deployment configs below.
+For example, k8s/prometheus.yml maps the prometheus configuration as a volume so that the file `prometheus.yml` appears under `/etc/config`.

+    - containers:
+      ...
+        volumeMounts:
+          # /etc/config/prometheus.yml should contain the M-Lab Prometheus config.
+          - mountPath: /etc/config
+            name: prometheus-config
+      volumes:
+      - name: prometheus-config
+        configMap:
+          name: prometheus-config

 ## Start